Current business situation

 Setting up in Singapore

-Singapore is a high-income economy with a gross national income of Gross National Income (GNI) of S$36 billion in 2013, as reported by the Singapore Ministry of Trade & Industry (PDF, 16.8MB).
+Singapore is a high-income economy with a Gross National Income (GNI) of S$383 billion in 2015, an increase of 3.7 per cent over 2014 (S$369 billion), as reported by the Singapore Ministry of Trade and Industry.

-In October 2013, the World Bank reported that Singapore provides the world’s most business-friendly regulatory environment for local entrepreneurs and is ranked among the world’s most competitive economies.
+According to The World Bank, Singapore provides the world’s most business-friendly regulatory environment for local entrepreneurs and is ranked among the world’s most competitive economies (Source: The World Bank).

 The benefits to setting-up offices in Singapore can be significant, whether you’re an individual or a corporation, the process of starting a business is simple.
 The pro-business policies allow relatively hassle-free entry and exit from the country through special visas and passes.